 His main line of work is the application of Software Engineering methods and tools for the development of applications that make use of Artificial Intelligence techniques, based on the Multi-Agent Systems paradigm.
 The domain of applications is wide, including web services, knowledge management, social networks, simulation of complex systems, decision making, interactive art, e-learning, common-based peer production, and ambient assisted living.

 Along the time the research is becoming more and more inter-disciplinary, specially with the incorporation in the group of experts in social research, communication, and health sciences.
 Current projects try to promote responsible research and innovation principles, with emphasis on the collaborative and multidisiciplinary nature of the processes, and focus on the development of social applications, more specifically on disability solutions.

-Associate editor of Advances in Distributed Computing and Artificial Intelligence Journal (ADCAIJ) and member of the Editorial Board of Discrete Dynamics in Nature and Societym (DDNS) and Integrated Computer Aided Engineering (ICAE) journals.
+Associate editor of Advances in Distributed Computing and Artificial Intelligence Journal (ADCAIJ) and International Journal of Interactive Multimedia and Artificial Intelligence (IJIMAI).
+Member of the Editorial Board of Discrete Dynamics in Nature and Societym (DDNS) and Integrated Computer Aided Engineering (ICAE) journals.